 5. Distribution Of Work

 Is the company large enough with the appropriate staff to complete all work from beginning to end?
 If not, is your contractor willing and able to deal with subcontracting or will it be your responsibility?
-There are many elements to a building project, from groundworks to frame assembly, encapsulation, wall build up, roofing, service installation and final joinery.
+There are many elements to a building project, from groundworks to frame assembly, encapsulation, wall build-up, roofing, service installation and final joinery.
 If multiple contractors and companies will be required, this must be organised and accounted for in the budget.

-At Hardwoods Group, we have many years’ experience of providing exactly what our customers need.
+At Hardwoods Group, we have many years experience of in providing exactly what our customers need.
 Communication is key to this and we will happily liaise with your contractors, architects and you to ensure the best result.
-As suppliers of oak framed buildings we deal with all aspects of design and manufacture up to the point of delivery.
+As suppliers of oak framed buildings, we deal with all aspects of design and manufacture up to the point of delivery.
 If you are in need of a contractor for any work beyond this point, we can help.
 We have an extensive network of trusted contacts throughout the construction industry to recommend.
 Contact us to discuss your latest project, we will be happy to help.